americanSammy/gulp4-browser-sync/README.md

 10. Edit your styles.scss file and index.html file (link them like normal).
 11. From the command line, and in your project directory enter: gulp def and see if your index.html file opens...

-If not, I am sorry, my memory is fleeting, feel free to update this is you find an error.
+If not, I am sorry, my memory is fleeting, feel free to update this if you find an error.